 Gerontology is the study of issues related to aging and the challenges that older persons encounter.
-As health care improves and birth rates decline, the proportion of older adults in the Canada and around the world is increasing rapidly.
-As a student in our Gerontology program, you’ll learn to recognize aging issues, and understand the dynamics in the health and human service system that must respond to our aging population.
-You will also be able to access research and practical resources like The Nova Scotia Centre on Aging.
+As health care improves and birth rates decline, the proportion of older adults in Canada and around the world is increasing rapidly.
+The faculty in the Family Studies and Gerontology department will help you to learn to recognize aging issues, and understand the dynamics in the health and human service system that must respond to our aging population.

 You can choose to study toward a combined major, a concentration, or a minor in Gerontology.
 These programs will complement your studies in other programs such as sociology, psychology, public policy, or women’s studies.
 As you pursue a program in Gerontology, you will better understand the field and develop your capacity to work in professional environments where a knowledge of aging is important.